DFFlanders/cloud-app-labs/StackTour.md

 # StackTour Application Laboratory

 Welcome to the OpenStack Cloud App Lounge!
-Below you will find the first app lab challenges.
-Each lab is a playful way to see if you have what it takes to be a ['Cloud Application Engineer'](/cloud-application-engineer.md).
+Below you will find the first 'cloud app lab' challenges.
+Each lab is a playful way to see if you have what it takes to be a ['Cloud Application Engineer'](/cloud-application-engineer.md) - the future of apps!

 Before you begin, don't forget to [setup your laptop with the OpenStack powered cloud of your choice](/prereq)